AstroPilot-AI/DenarioExamplePapers/README.md

 # Denario Example Papers

 This repository includes different AI-generated research papers with [Denario](https://github.com/AstroPilot-AI/Denario).
+Please refer to that repository for the source code used to generate these examples.

 ## Papers

-Here is a list of the current included example articles.
+Here is a list of the current example articles.

 ### Cosmology & Astrophysics